kmackinnon/kmackinnon/README.md

 - 👋 Hi, I’m Keith
-- 👀 I’m interested in back-end development, web apps, and data platforms
+- 👀 I’m interested in back-end development, web apps, and cloud
 - 🌱 I enjoy learning about leadership skills and unlocking my team's potential
-- 📫 Visit [my website](https://keithmackinnon.com) to get in touch
+- 📫 Visit [my LinkedIn](https://www.linkedin.com/in/keithmackinnon/) to get in touch

 <!---
 kmackinnon/kmackinnon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.